-Apply a few drops of mometasone furoate topical solution USP, 0.1% to the affected skin areas once daily and massage lightly until it disappears.
+Apply a few drops of mometasone furoate lotion to the affected skin areas once daily and massage lightly until it disappears.

-Mometasone furoate topical solution USP, 0.1% should not be applied in the diaper area if the patient still requires diapers or plastic pants, as these garments may constitute occlusive dressing.
+Mometasone furoate lotion should not be used with occlusive dressings unless directed by a physician.
+Mometasone furoate lotion should not be applied in the diaper area if the patient still requires diapers or plastic pants, as these garments may constitute occlusive dressing.

-Mometasone furoate topical solution USP, 0.1% is for topical use only.
+Mometasone furoate lotion is for topical use only.
 It is not for oral, ophthalmic, or intravaginal use.

 Avoid use on the face, groin, or axillae.

 Lotion, 0.1%.
-Each gram of mometasone furoate topical solution USP, 0.1% (lotion) contains 1 mg of mometasone furoate USP in a clear transparent slightly viscous solution.
+Each gram of mometasone furoate lotion contains 1 mg of mometasone furoate in a colorless, clear to translucent lotion base.

 Because of the potential for systemic absorption, use of topical corticosteroids may require that patients be periodically evaluated for HPA axis suppression.
 This may be done by using the adrenocorticotropic hormone (ACTH) stimulation test.